BGSU-LITS/jQuery-Fixed-Header/README.md

 ## Hacking

 To help develop the plugin, fork this repo.
-You can use `rake setup` to build the proper development environment.
+You can use `make setup` to build the proper development environment.

-You can also use `rake build` to build the normal and minified version of the code and `rake package` to save the code into a zip file.
+You can also use `make build` to build the normal and minified version of the code and `make package` to save the code into a zip file.

 _Code minification is done with [UglifyJS](https://github.com/mishoo/UglifyJS/)._